HKommaraju/SudokuSolver/README.md

 4 * 2 * \
 2 3 * *

 The first line contains the n from from the nxn board about to be inputed.
-The following lines are the state of the board with an '*' denoting an empty spot.
+The following lines are the state of the board with an '*' denoting an empty spot.There should be no spaces in between the numbers.
+The '*' denoting the empty space can occur anywhere on the board and how many ever times as wanted.
-The output is displayed in the same formatting with a complete board on the console.
+The output is displayed in the same formatting with a complete board in the console.